haddocking/haddocking.github.io/publications/index.md

 ## 2017
 <hr />
 * J. Schaarschmidt, B. Monastyrskyy, A.y Kryshtafovych and **A.M.J.J.
 Bonvin**.
-Assessment of Contact Predictions in CASP12: Co-Evolution and Deep Learning Coming of Age.
+[Assessment of Contact Predictions in CASP12: Co-Evolution and Deep Learning Coming of Age](http://dx.doi.org/10.1002/prot.25407).
 _Proteins: Struc.
-Funct. &amp; Bioinformatics_ In press (2017).
+Funct. &amp; Bioinformatics_ Advanced Online Publication (2017).

 * A.J.
 Preto, J.G.
 Almeida, J. Schaarschmidt, L.C.
 Xue, I.S.
 Moreira and **A.M.J.J.
 Bonvin**.
 Computational tools for the structural characterization of proteins and their complexes from sequence-evolutionary data. _Encyclopedia of Analytical Chemistry_ In press (2018),